flag Baamas Baamas: Perfil de comércio

 Foreign Trade in Figures

 The Bahamas maintains close economic and political ties with the United States, which is by far its largest trade partner, both in terms of trade and investment.
-The country's main partners besides the United States, are France, Turks and Caicos, Canada, China, and Japan.
+In 2022, the main export destinations were the United States (63.6%) and France (3.1%), with imports coming chiefly from the United States (85%), China (1.9%), Spain (0.9%), and Japan (0.9% - data Comtrade).
 The Bahamas participates in a number of trade agreements, including the Caribbean Basin Initiative (CBI) and the Caribbean-Canada Free Trade Agreement (CARICOM), and is working towards joining the WTO.
 The Bahamas – along with 14 more Caribbean countries – signed with the EU the CARIFORUM-EU Economic Partnership Agreement, aimed at making it easier for people and businesses from the two regions to invest in and trade with each other, and thus to help Caribbean countries grow their economies and create jobs.
 The agreement also comes with substantial EU aid for trade.

 Most of the country's industries are concentrated in Freeport, the second biggest city after Nassau, where a free trade zone has been operational since 1955.
 Due to low domestic production and high demand drawn by tourism, the Bahamas is very dependent on imports.
 The country's trade balance is structurally negative, a situation which should continue in the coming years.
-According to the latest available data from the WTO and the World Bank, in 2021, imports of goods totalled USD 3,2 billion, while exports equalled USD 565 million, resulting on a negative balance of USD 2,6 billion.
-Concerning the trade of services, the Bahamas imported USD 1,6 billion and exported USD 2,9 billion, resulting on a negative balance of USD 1,7 billion.
+According to the latest available data from the WTO, in 2022, imports of goods totalled USD 3.7 billion, while exports equalled USD 838 million.
+However, the country is a net service exporter thanks to its tourism industry: in 2022, exports reached USD 3.6 billion against USD 1.9 billion in imports.
+In the same year, the World Bank estimated the country’s trade deficit at 5.1% of GDP, down from 10.2% one year earlier.

 Source: WTO – World Trade Organisation ; World Bank - Latest available data.